 SD DOE will create a risk assessment tool based upon various data analysis components that will be utilized in determining which eligible entities will be receiving which type of monitoring throughout the following year.
-The state will continue developing this tool through the 2017-18 school year in collaboration with the new statewide Title III consortia, the technical expertise of the English Learner work group, and supports from WIDA and the Comprehensive Center.

 Title III subgrantees will be monitored on what they proposed in their grant application to ensure the fidelity of the program.
 SD DOE will ensure that Title III activities are aligned to allowable objectives of the Title III program and will conduct annual Title III meetings statewide.
 Professional development and technical assistance will be provided to all eligible entities on an annual basis to help them achieve the goals of their grant applications.